Undergraduate Students Course Registration

-Lynch School of Education students in the class of 2014 and following who are elementary or secondary education majors must successfully complete 120 credits which must include the core curriculum, the education major, and an appropriate second major.
+Lynch School of Education students who are elementary or secondary education majors must successfully complete 120 credits which must include the core curriculum, the education major, and an appropriate second major.
 Students who are Applied Psychology and Human Development majors must also successfully complete 120 credits which must include the core curriculum, the Applied Psychology and Human Development major, and at least one Arts and Sciences minor.

-For the classes of 2014 and 2015, a Carroll School of Management student must complete at least 114 credits to earn the bachelor's degree.
+Carroll School of Management students must complete at least 114 credits to earn the bachelor's degree.
 Beginning with the class of 2016, all students must complete 120 credits for graduation.

 Students entering the Connell School of Nursing will be required to earn a minimum 117 credits for graduation.

 Labs, withdrawals (W's), failed courses (F's), and advanced placement credits (AP) are printed at the bottom of the form in the section marked Labs and other courses not counting toward the 38 required for the degree.